 Look forward to such a step with trust and hope.
 Unfortunately, there are still no tests that can predict which antidepressant a particular patient will respond to best.
 Do not change the dosage by hand, especially if your condition fluctuates.

-The sentence “Much helps a lot” does not apply to medication.
-Too much is dangerous throughout.
-Maintain the dosage especially if the antidepressant helps you very well.
+Maintain the dosage especially if the antidepressant helps you.
 This is a convincing reason to continue the treatment and not a reason to stop it.